verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -adder_cin_global

-    Tells ODIN II to connect the first cin in an adder/subtractorchain to a global gnd/vdd net.
+    Tells ODIN II to connect the first cin in an adder/subtractor chain to a global gnd/vdd net.

 .. option:: -use_odin_simulation